 Any experienced lash artist should tell you not to use oil-based cleansers after getting a fresh set, as this can compromise the integrity of the lash glue and cause your extensions to fall out sooner.
 However, if you're trying to remove any leftover lash extensions—typically two to three weeks after application—oil cleansers are your new best friend.
 Try incorporating oil as the first step in your double-cleanse to help loosen any leftover lashes:

-- While cleansing your face, move the oil in gentle, circular motions to gently start to dissolve the lash glue.
+- While cleansing your face, move the oil in gentle, circular motions to start to dissolve the lash glue.

 - Repeat for a few nights to loosen your lash extensions; this isn't a one-night miracle.